The Most Famous

 With an HPI of 57.38, Charles Champaud is the most famous Bulgarian Gymnast.
 His biography has been translated into 24 different languages on wikipedia.

-Charles Champaud (Bulgarian: Шарл Шампо; born 1865 – date of death unknown), variously spelled Sharl Shampov and Charles Champoff, was a Swiss artistic gymnast and pole vaulter.
+Charles Champaud (Bulgarian: Шарл Шампо; born 1865 – date of death unknown), also known as Charles Champoff and Charles Champov, was a Swiss artistic gymnast and pole vaulter.
 Born in Switzerland, he moved to Bulgaria in May 1894 to teach gymnastics.
 He was one of two people to be credited with introducing association football to Sofia a year later.
 As part of the Yunak Gymnastic Society, he participated at the 1896 Summer Olympics.
 He participated in the men's vault, men's pommel horse, and men's parallel bars, though did not medal.
 He was also entered to compete in the men's pole vault though did not start in his event.
 Various sources have listed Champaud as competing for either Bulgaria and Switzerland, though was considered as part of the Bulgarian delegation as he represented his gymnastics club in the country.
-He would be considered as the first Bulgarian Olympian.
+He was the first Bulgarian Olympian.

 2. Stoyan Deltchev (b.
 1959)